On p/q-recognisable sets: Notable sets that are or are not

-The important part of the definition of~$\Bc$ is the second line of the right-hand side of the equivalence above; it ensures that taking a transition in~$\Bc$ preserves the property of \emph{being evaluated to an integer} (which then will yield \rclaim{bc-corr} by induction).
-The rest simply ensures the following.
+The important part of the definition of~$\Bc$ is \requation{important}; it should be compared with~\requation{MEA-alt} (which gives the algorithm to compute the representation of integers).
+Intuitively, \requation{important} ensures that taking a transition in~$\Bc$ preserves the property of \emph{being evaluated to an integer}; it will yield \rclaim{bc-corr} thanks to a proof by induction.
+The rest of the definition of~$\Bc$ is simply such that \rclaim{bc-comp} holds.